doordeck/docs/docs/cloud-api/account/verify-ephemeral-key-registration.md

 # Verify Ephemeral Key Registration

-This endpoint is used to check the verification code sent to a use, it requires the ephemeral key sign the verification code so that Doordeck is sure the same ephemeral key is used.
+This endpoint is used to check the verification code sent to a use, it requires the ephemeral key sign the verification code so that Sentry Interactive is sure the same ephemeral key is used.

 ### HTTP Request
 `POST https://api.doordeck.com/auth/certificate/check`